animatedmax/spring-data-geode/src/main/markdown/reference/lucene.md

-Given our earlier definition of the `Person` class, the SDG annotation configuration support finds the `Person` entity class definition and determines that people are stored in a `PARTITION` Region called "People" and that the `Person` has an OQL `Index` on `birthDate`
+Given our earlier definition of the `Person` class, the Spring Data for GemFire annotation configuration support finds the `Person` entity class definition and determines that people are stored in a `PARTITION` Region called "People" and that the `Person` has an OQL `Index` on `birthDate`